 Posterior Axial Along or covering the spine.

 Seizure Any sudden and recurring abnormal functioning of the brain.
-In order of seizures can be classified as:
+In order of severity, seizures can be classified as:

 - Focal Confined to one part of the body.
 These can generalize and become grand mal seizures.